The basics: types of fraud that start it all

 Definition and how it works

-Fake install - a completely fraudulent install by a fabricated user.
-This is one of the most costly types of fraud because it spreads damage to all the possible parties – advertiser, network, developer, and publisher.
+A fake install is a completely fraudulent install by a fabricated user.
+This type of fraud spreads damage to all parties – advertiser, network, developer, and publisher.

 Standard symptoms